-I worked at University of Alaska full-time
+I have been working at University of Alaska full-time

 I applied online.
 The process took 3+ months.
-I interviewed at University of Alaska.Interview Details
+I interviewed at University of Alaska (Fairbanks, AK).

 I applied to this position by applying to their online site, I also had performed some networking beforehand with some one on the team.
 This networked person actually informed me of the availability of the position that became available within a few months.
 From there I was given a brief phone screen, I think from a HR employee, just some simple things about how I came upon the position, then they gave information about the position and next steps.
 I was asked to complete a tech screen by taking a day to fill out open ended solution to some Scenarios using SQL, C/C++, and scripting languages.

 After that I was asked to come in for a in person interview.
 The atmosphere was laid back, dress was business casual--or less("Alaskan business casual").
 I interviewed with three different people who would serve as my leads.
 They all had a print out of a list of questions to ask and write their responses down required by them to fill out from HR.
 They alternated through each question.
 Every question was very HR typical.
 Tech was evaluated by asking to rate experience/knowledge on a scale.
 At the end of the interview I was asked what I did with my free time.

 Before we parted, I asked to be shown where I may soon be working, and they gladly complied and introduced me to the team and other inquisitors.

 It took a month and a half before I heard back.

 Let us know if we're missing any workplace or industry recognition –